A complete guide to safely keeping your baby warm at night without blankets

-The very first thing to know about keeping your baby warm at night is that you should dress him for sleep based on the temperature of the room, not the temperature outside.
+The very first thing to know about keeping a baby warm at night is that you should dress them for sleep based on the temperature of the room, not the temperature outside.

 I’m going to give you a great chart for this in just a moment!

 The second thing to know is how to check if your baby is warm or cold.
 Certain parts of the body might feel cold, but this can be deceiving!